til021/Best_Hero_Items_Dota2_Open_API/README.md

 This program provides useful information regarding Dota 2 heroes (you can especifically check how many legs each hero has!)

-Additionaly, you can check the community favorite items for each hero!
+Additionaly, you can check the most picked items for each hero! -- from a samlpe of 200 games or so...

 All data is provided by the Open Dota API application!
 For a deeper analysis, check their page.